yairm210/Purity/Readme.md

 Any violation of these rules creates a compilation error.

+### Limitations

+- All getters are assumed to not be state-changing
+- All constructors are assumed to be pure - to change state only of the instance being created

 ## Acknowledgments

 Projects that helped me understand how to setup the project: